How to Use the Instant Pot Duo (For Beginners)

 The lid of the Instant Pot should not be put in the dishwasher.
 It’s best to always wash the lid by hand in the sink.
 This will help preserve the seal that is installed on the underside of the lid.

-While we are talking about the lid, it’s important that you take note of the sealing valve.
+While we are talking about the lid, it’s important that you take note of the sealing valve (also called the float valve).
 There are two settings of the Instant Pot Duo lid: sealing and venting.

 When cooking something, the seal should always be set to sealing.
 When you need to release the pressure, the seal should be set to venting (see my cautions below about venting).